sunny-hossain/activating-all-versions-of-windows-Server-without-a-product-key_windows-8_windows-10_windows-11/README.md

   ![Description](./images/active.png)

-## Step 7: Restart your system and Reactivate the windows security.
+## Step 7: Restart and Reactivated.

+  1. Restart your Windows Now.
+  2. You can reactivated the windows security.

 ## Finally, check activation status of your server again.